HTheolin/pasc/Readme.md

 Måste visa puls minst var 10e sekund under batteritid.
 ## Robustness (how it should react to non-expected input, e.g., mal-formed packages)
 Om ingen puls stäng system.

+# Gradings
+## Grade 3
+Pulse measurements from analog in.
+Timer that's set using buttons.
+Buzzer that sounds alarm when high pulse or timer reaching zero.
+USART for serial communication with com.
+## Grade 4
+Temperature measurements using analog in.
+Output to display using SPI
+Low power mode
+## Grade 5
+Accelerometer detecting steps, using accelerometer values or tap interrupts over I2C.
+Menu for selecting outout to display and other settings.